CalFresh at Farmers’ markets: Connecting Families to Farmers

-Alchemist CDC has wonderful volunteers and interns facilitating CalFresh processing at seven Certified Farmers’ Markets in Sacramento.
+Alchemist CDC, along with Grace Presbyterian Church and our wonderful volunteers and interns, facilitate CalFresh processing at 10 Certified Farmers’ Markets in the Sacramento region.

 By providing the ability to use CalFresh at these markets, Alchemist hopes to make fresh produce more accessible to low-income individuals in these areas, while simultaneously increasing the sales for small-midsize farmers in California.
 This effort is in keeping with Alchemist CDC’s vision of a vibrant, equitable and diverse Sacramento.
 Farmers’ markets are an asset to communities, and can lead to improved health for area residents.
 By making it easier for low-income populations to purchase food at farmers’ markets, implementation of CalFresh acceptance makes these community assets more equitable and accessible to all individuals.

-The government estimates that for every of CalFresh money spent in our region generates $1.79 in total community spending.
-Therefore, since May 2015, Alchemist CDC has generated over $286,000 in extra local economic activity for the Sacramento region!
+The government estimates that every dollar of CalFresh money spent in our region generates $1.79 in total community spending.
+Therefore, in 2017, Alchemist CDC generated over $450,000 in extra local economic activity for the Sacramento region!

 Alchemist CDC has grown this program each year since it started in late-2011.